Praqma/Praqmatic-Automated-Changelog/README.md

 		ruby test/functional/testSuite_idReport.rb

 The test uses a git repository, that is added as test resource and thus tests are running against known content.

+####NOTES
+* Tests cannot be executed from any other location than the root of the repository.
+So do not cd into the folder with the testSuite
+* ....